honne/cdap/cdap-docs/hydrator-manual/source/developing-plugins/index.rst

 - |packaging-plugins|_ :ref:`Packaging a plugin in a JAR <cask-hydrator-packaging-plugins>`, and :ref:`controlling how your plugin appears in the Hydrator Studio <cask-hydrator-packaging-plugins-presentation>`.

-This section is intended for developers writing custom plugins.
-Users of these should refer to the documentation on :ref:`using plugins <cask-hydrator-introduction-what-is-a-plugin>`.

-Deploying plugins is covered under :ref:`Plugin Deployment:
-<cask-hydrator-plugin-management-deployment>`, for deploying as either a system or user
-artifact.

-CDAP provides for the creation of custom plugins to extend the existing ``cdap-data-pipeline`` and ``cdap-etl-realtime`` system artifacts.

-*Note:* The ``cdap-etl-batch`` artifact has been deprecated and replaced with the ``cdap-data-pipeline`` effective with CDAP 3.5.0.